 Coal is the most common carbon material used in green sand; pitch is the most common in dry sand.

-Other materials in dry sand are gilsonite (asphaltite), cereal (corn flour), molasses, dextrine, glutrin (goulac), and resin.
-These additives thermoset at the baking/drying temperature (150 to 315 °C,) to produce high dry strength and rigid mould walls.
+Other materials in dry sand are gilsonite, cereal (corn flour), molasses, dextrine, glutrin, and resin.
+These additives are thermosets; at the baking/drying temperatures (150 to 315 °C,) they produce high dry strength and rigid mould walls.

 The base sand is normally coarser than in green sand to facilitate natural venting and mould drying.